CodeWithSwastik/mensuration3d/README.md

 # mensuration3d
-This is the source mensuration3d which is module for calculating surface areas and volumes of 3d geometric shapes.
+This is the source code of mensuration3d which is module for calculating surface areas and volumes of 3d geometric shapes.